 Many believe you can’t go wrong with gastro-pub grub.
-Others, including myself, think that it has a time and a place, ideally in actual gastro-pubs where the main courses cost a tenner, not in canal-side alfresco restaurants.
+Others, including myself, think that it has a time and a place, ideally at actual gastro-pubs where the main courses cost a tenner, not at canal-side alfresco restaurants.
 Dining in the sun is in demand once again, and it just cries out for the flavours of fresh burrata, basil, and enormous juicy prawns cooked in garlic.
 Instead, we are once again offered Caesar salad and a medley of burgers.
 (Burrata is on the menu, but at £15.
 For a starter.)

 London used to be my stomping ground.
 I lived there a few years ago and liked to believe I’d become a connoisseur of the city’s renowned restaurant scene (meaning I chose to spend my meagre chef’s wages on dining out).
-Three years since leaving the city, and discovering I now have no suggestions to give friends who ask for restaurant recommendations, the city has clearly grown up without me, and I, like a clingy ex-girlfriend, am still trying to act like I know everything about it.
+Four years since leaving the city, and discovering I now have no suggestions to give friends who ask for restaurant recommendations, the city has clearly grown up without me, and I, like a clingy ex-girlfriend, am still trying to act like I know everything about it.